Forcepoint/fp-pta-ansible-docker-artifactory/README.md

 ### OPTIONAL

-* docker_artifactory_version_artifactory_pro: The version of Artifactory Pro container to pull.
+* docker_artifactory_artifactory_pro_tag: The tag of the Artifactory Pro container to pull.
-* docker_artifactory_postgresql_tag: The version of PostgreSQL container to pull.
+* docker_artifactory_postgresql_tag: The tag of the PostgreSQL container to pull.
-* docker_artifactory_postgresql_data_export_import: When this is yes, the postgresql data is extracted, a new container spun up in its place, and the data imported.
-This of course assumes you already have Artifactory running.
-If you don't, this won't work.
-  **This is required when the postgresql version is changed.
-Be sure to set it back to no after it's run successfully.**
+* docker_artifactory_postgresql_migrate: When yes, the database is extracted, a new container spun up in its place, and the data reimported.
+This is run by default when the postgresql tag is changed.
+You shouldn't need to set this unless you must force the replacement of the postgres data.
+Afterwards, you should set this back to no.
-* docker_artifactory_nginx_tag: The version of NGINX container to pull.
+* docker_artifactory_nginx_tag: The tag of the NGINX container to pull.
 * docker_artifactory_certs_to_trust: A list of certificates to add into Artifactory's java keystore and whether they are remote or not.
   Useful if you're using a private CA for Artifactory's web certificates.